20062205/delta-demo/README.md

 # delta-demo
-Tis is a demo for git and github class..
+THis is a Demo for Git and Github class.